Give to charity and receive lifetime payments with a charitable gift annuity

 For donors seeking an income stream, a Charitable Gift Annuity ("CGA") may be a great option.
 Donors should work with a tax advisor to confirm that a CGA will provide the expected results with respect to the income tax consequences of the gift.

-A charitable gift annuity (CGA) is a contract under which a 501(c)(3) qualified public charity, in return for an irrevocable transfer of cash or other property, agrees to pay the annuitant(s) a lifetime income.
+A charitable gift annuity (CGA) is a contract under which a 501(c)(3) qualified public charity, in return for an irrevocable transfer of cash or other property, agrees to make lifetime payments to the annuitant(s).
 The maximum number of annuitants is two, and payments can be made to them jointly or successively.
 The charity will determine the payout amount based on actuarial factors.

-Unlike a Charitable Remainder Trust, part of the gift may be used immediately by the charity with the remainder of the gift invested in an account to provide for the annuitant’s income stream.
+Unlike a Charitable Remainder Trust, part of the gift may be used immediately by the charity with the remainder of the gift invested in an account to provide for the annuitant’s payment stream.

 - Claim an income tax charitable deduction.
 Donors who itemize deductions can claim a charitable deduction for a portion of the original gift.
 This deduction is equal to the amount of the contribution less the present value of the payments that will be made to the annuitant during life.
 The present value of those payments is determined using IRS tables regarding life expectancy and assumed earnings, and taking into consideration the amount contributed and the gift annuity rate.